Indica vs. sativa vs. hybrid: what’s the difference?

 Jot down how you’d like to feel and use that to explore strains that commonly impart those effects.

-Experiment with Terpenes and Cannabinoids
+Experiment with terpenes and cannabinoids

 If you’ve never used cannabinoids, you need to know how they affect you.